Lankyadventurer/Verdantia/Wizard.md

-A powerful spellcaster, Wizards are few and far between, dabbling in magic learned to them through ancient tomes.
+Powerful in spellcasting, `wizards` are few and far between.
+Their dabbling in magic learned through ancient tomes have been quite a boon.
 Some focus on specific elements, while others have no focus and use wildly unpredictable magic.
-All of their spells are tied to mystical Wands.
+All of their spells are tied to `mystical wands`.

 Can use Gold armor.